MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/overview.md

 These Office products now use Click-to-Run, instead of Windows Installer (MSI), as the installation technology.
 But, how you activate these Office products – for example, by using Key Management Service (KMS) – remains the same.

-Office 2019 for Mac is also available for volume licensed customers.
+For devices running macOS, Office Standard 2019 for Mac is available for volume licensed customers.
 For more information, see [Deployment guide for Office for Mac](../mac/deployment-guide-for-office-for-mac.md).

+For more information about these Office 2019 products, see [Compare suites available through volume licensing](https://www.microsoft.com/microsoft-365/business/microsoft-office-volume-licensing-suites-comparison).

 ## What's changed in Office 2019?